-A typical employee survey questionnaire covers topics like the examples listed below.
-Comprehensive questionnaires usually include about 50-60 rating questions (e.g. 5-point rating scale) as well as a few short-answer questions that ask for employee opinions and perspectives.
+An employee engagement survey questionnaire typically covers topics like the examples we provide below.
+Comprehensive questionnaires generally include 50 – 60 rating questions (e.g. 5-point rating scale), as well as a few short-answer questions that elicit employee perspectives, opinions, and suggestions.

 Short questionnaires (fewer than 20 items) often fail to identify specific problem areas.
 While such surveys usually do an excellent job of measuring employee engagement or satisfaction, they are also likely to leave you with more questions than answers when you try to understand what is driving employee engagement or disengagement in your workplace.